The Mountain Collective Pass Buyer’s Guide for 2025/26

 The Mountain Collective passes are priced at an excellent price point assuming you plan to ski and ride at any of the resorts included.
 The special deal that gives you 50 percent off daily window ticket prices after using the initial two days included is perfect if you plan to stay longer at one resort.
 This is the easiest pass to figure out, do the math and use.

-The ski pass price points are (USD): Adults $605; Teens (13-18) $485; Kids (12 and under) $205.
+Adults $639; Teens (13-18) $509; Kids (12 and under) $229.
 The Mountain Collective pass goes on sale at the lowest price in the spring, and then continues to increase in price through the summer and fall before going completely off sale early in the ski season.
 Follow them on social, or visit their website, for up-to-date information on pricing.
+Pass holders can enjoy two days at each resort, while each additional day is 50% off.
+Those who buy The Mountain Collective Pass early can enjoy a bonus third day at one resort.

 Save 50 percent on additional tickets in each age category as priced on the day of purchase at The Mountain Collective destinations.
 Procedures for picking up your day ticket may vary from resort to resort.
 Check first.
 There are no blackout days.

-Yes.
-The Mountain Collective pass comes with lodging deals at selective properties usually on or near the ski slopes.
-There are some blackout days for lodging at some resorts on The Mountain Collective pass.
+The Mountain Collective Pass comes with lodging deals at select properties, usually on or near the ski slopes.
+Note that there are blackout days for lodging at some resorts on The Mountain Collective Pass.

 Your pass is valid all summer long when the winter is upside down.
-Australian, New Zealand, and Chilean resorts usually open ski season in earnest in June and can run as late as October.
+Australian, New Zealand, and Chile resorts usually start their ski season in earnest in June, with some resorts staying open as late as October.

 Understand that with The Mountain Collective Pass, you will receive two free days at each destination, and not, for example, at each of the four mountains of Aspen Snowmass.